 Student Center Green Features

-The Student Center will be the first public building in Ontario County to be certified under the Leadership in Energy and Environmental Design (LEED) rating system of the U.S. Green Building Council.
+The Student Center is the first public building in Ontario County to be certified under the Leadership in Energy and Environmental Design (LEED) rating system of the U.S. Green Building Council.

 LEED is a nationally recognized third-party certification program with a set of standardized performance criteria for the design, construction and operation of green buildings.